DilemaFixer/Annuum/README.md

 By default, it will look for a script file at `/Users/UserName/Documents/GitHub/Annuum/src/src.txt`.
 You may need to modify the path in `main.c` to point to your script file.

-### ⚠️ Windows Compatibility

-The project is primarily designed for Unix-like systems.
-It may require modifications to work on Windows due to:

-- Path handling differences
-- Directory separator differences
-- Some system-specific headers/functions

 ## 📚 Language Syntax

 ### Variables